deuxfleurs-org/garage/script/jepsen.garage/README.md

 instead of a PutObject.
 By removing the possibility of writing nil values, therefore only doing PutObject calls, the issue disappears.
 There is therefore an issue to fix in DeleteObject.

-The issue in DeleteObject seems to have been fixed by commit `c82d91c6bccf307186332b6c5c6fc0b128b1b2b1`
+The issue in DeleteObject seems to have been fixed by commit `c82d91c6bccf307186332b6c5c6fc0b128b1b2b1`, which can be used using `--patch tsfix2`.

 ## License